OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 an organization detect or manage hidden legal liabilities and license obligations.

 D (Incorrect): Developers must never attempt to rewrite a community license model, bypass mandatory final validation steps, or strip copyright text.
 Doing so is a direct compliance violation, not a method for managing supply chain risk.

-### MY comment, this next bit seems to be a copy and paste error by LFT, claritying

-Correct Answer: A

-Explanations

-A (Correct): Approvals are strictly tied to both the version and how the component is used.
-A component that is clear for internal use might trigger new distribution obligations or policy conflicts if its usage model changes.

-B (Incorrect): Changing how code is used does not alter the code itself.
-The original scan results from the audit phase remain technically accurate and valid.

-C (Incorrect): While compliance programs reference OpenChain, the specification does not force organizations to reset valid approvals on an arbitrary calendar schedule.

-D (Incorrect): This process requirement ensures legal safety.
-It is not a database limitation regarding how many paths a software inventory can track.

-### end of bit to check with LFT

 Reference Chapter 4